-Section 35(1) of the National Health Service Act 2006 (the 2006 Act) provides that Monitor may grant authorisation as a foundation trust only if Monitor is satisfied that certain criteria are met.
+Section 35(1) of the National Health Service Act 2006 (the 2006 Act) as amended by the Health and Social Care Act 2012 (the 2012 Act) provides that Monitor may grant authorisation as a foundation trust only if Monitor is satisfied that certain criteria are met.
 These include, in particular, the requirement of Section 35(2)(a) that the constitution will be in accordance with Schedule 7 of the 2006 Act and will otherwise be appropriate.

 The model core constitution has been prepared by Monitor to reflect the requirements of Schedule 7 and what Monitor considers ”otherwise appropriate”, as set out in Appendix B8 of Monitor’s publication, Applying for NHS Foundation Trust Status: Guide for Applicants.
 To assist NHS trusts in their application for foundation trust status and to facilitate Monitor’s scrutiny of those applications and examination of draft constitutions, Monitor requires all applicant trusts to prepare their constitutions on the basis of this model core constitution.
 While applicant trusts may propose additions or amendments to the model core constitution, Monitor requires that any departure from the model core: